hdholm/ModemCheck/README.md

 5. `systemctl enable ModemCheck`
 6. `systemctl start ModemCheck`

-## How the Sausage Gets Made, a tale of Comcast, Netgear, and Python hackery.
+## How the Sausage Gets Made: A Tale of Comcast, Netgear, and Python Hackery.

 ## Backstory